 The area around La Crosse is certainly where the scenery of the journey starts to get very impressive, with the Mississippi River and the forest covered mountains making for some lovely surroundings to be traveling through.
 The Glacier National Park is another attractive highlight of the journey, with some lovely scenes that can be enjoyed from the windows, with the schedule usually timed to try and pass through this area during daylight.
 The Cascade Mountains offer more spectacular snow-capped mountains and scenery, while the dash into the Cascade Tunnel takes the train under the highest point of the pass.

 Depending on your preference and your budget, you can usually choose between booking a sleeper berth for the journey, or you can sleep in one of the coach seats during the trip.
 Booking the sleeper is certainly the most comfortable option, but there are plenty of people who find traveling in the coach seat to be comfortable enough for their needs.
 The roomettes are the smallest rooms with two bunks and a large picture window, with guests having access to shared shower facilities, while the Superliner bedroom has more space and has access to a private shower and toilet, along with an armchair and a large window.

 If you are traveling with children, a family bedroom is also available.

 What To Expect From Life On The Train

-Traveling with Amtrak is often a quirky experience, with rolling stock that can range from almost brand new to trains that are ten or twenty years old, and as the company doesn't own the railroads, it can sometimes be delayed by freight traffic.
+Traveling with Amtrak is often a quirky experience, with rolling stock that can range from almost brand new to trains that are ten or twenty years old.
+As the company doesn't own the railroads, it can sometimes be delayed by freight traffic.
 However, those booking sleeper compartments also have all of their meals included, which is very good, and although it may take longer, the comfortable surroundings certainly make for a better experience than flying.
 Towels and linens are also included, which means that you can also travel with relatively little luggage too.